microsoft/pyright/docs/type-inference.md

 #### NoReturn return type

 If there is no code path that returns from a function (e.g. all code paths raise an exception), Pyright infers a return type of `NoReturn`.
 As an exception to this rule, if the function is decorated with `@abstractmethod`, the return type is not inferred as `NoReturn` even if there is no return.
-This accommodates a common practice where an abstract method is implemented with a `raise NotImplementedError()` statement.
+This accommodates a common practice where an abstract method is implemented with a `raise` statement that raises an exception of type `NotImplementedError`.

 ```python
 class Foo: